 The access process is as follows:

-(1) Enable the WeChat Pay capability for the Mini Program where a plugin is located.
-For more information, see the Guide on How to Enable WeChat Pay for a Mini Program
+(1) Activate the WeChat Pay capability for the Mini Program where a plug-in is located.
+For more information, see the Guide to Activating WeChat Pay for a Mini Program.

-(2) Select an appropriate payment model by referring to the table below according to usage scenarios
+(2) Select an appropriate payment model based on application scenarios by referring to the following table.

-2. Create a sub-vendor account for a vendor.
+2. Create a sub-merchant account for a merchant.

-3. Bind the sub-vendor account and the account of the Mini Program where a plugin is located.
+3. Link the sub-merchant account to the account of the Mini Program where a plug-in is located.
 For more information, see the Development Documentation.

-Mini Program developers can easily add plugins to their Mini Programs to diversify Mini Program services.
-This allows Mini Program users to use services provided by plugins within Mini Programs.
+Mini Program developers can conveniently add plug-ins to their Mini Programs to enrich Mini Program services.
+When using the Mini Programs, users can use the services provided by the plug-ins within the Mini Programs.

 All Mini Programs

-Add a plugin on the Mini Program Backend Manager
+Add a plug-in via the Mini Program admin console

-A Mini Program developer can search for a desired plugin and apply for permission to use it in Settings > Third-Party Service > Plugin Management on the Mini Program Backend Manager.
-The developer can use the plugin within the Mini Program if the plugin's developer approves the application within 24 hours.
+In the Mini Program admin console, a Mini Program developer can choose Settings > Third-Party Service > Plug-In Management to search for a desired plug-in and apply for permissions to use it.
+The Mini Program developer can use this plug-in within the Mini Program if the plug-in's developer approves the application within 24 hours.